Chaotic Inquiry – A dynamic system to engage adult learners

 Program Background – Skills for Education and Employment

-SEE is a governmental mechanism which “… seeks to improve eligible job seeker’s LLN skills with the expectation that such improvements will enable them to participate more effectively in training or in the labour force, and lead to greater long-term gains for society” (Department of Industry, 2014, para.
+The program is a governmental mechanism which “… seeks to improve eligible job seeker’s LLN skills with the expectation that such improvements will enable them to participate more effectively in training or in the labour force, and lead to greater long-term gains for society” (Department of Industry, 2014, para.
 1).
-Job seekers, in order to receive welfare payments, are referred to SEE as a means to perform Centrelink obligations/activities.
+Job seekers, in order to receive welfare payments, are referred to the program as a means to perform Centrelink obligations/activities.
 Outcomes of this practice have a direct result on class management and learner engagement as referred jobseekers attend, not as strategy to achieve personal goals, but as a governmental obligation.
 Outcomes from this practice affect classroom management e.g. disengaged students, poor attendance and behaviour management.